WillRicey/Swarm-Robots-Location-Code/README.md

 ### Python Modules

 Core modules like math, random, numpy etc... not included.
-Yu can either create a virtual environment in the directory or just install these modules to you python installation.
+You can either create a virtual environment in the directory or just install these modules to you python installation.

 * [pandas](https://pandas.pydata.org/) - Dataframe creation.
 * [matplotlib](https://matplotlib.org/) - Basic plotting.